FAQ & LAWS

 Do you take cards?

-We are cash only.
+Yes Debit Only & ATM Available.
 Because cannabis is federally illegal, banks are unwilling to work directly with dispensaries making it impossible for us to take cards.
 Some dispensaries in the state have set up their register to essentially work as an ATM, giving the impression that they can take cards.
 In reality, you are still subjected to withdrawal fees from your bank, just as you would at any ATM.
 In the interest of full transparency, we have not done this, but we do have ATMs available at all of our locations.

 What if I consume too much cannabis?